 Senior Expense Loans

-Loans offered by private lenders to students who are in their final year of dental school.
-Dental Board, Residency & Relocation Loans offered by private lenders are available to students who are in their final year of dental school.
-These loans can be used for Board Prep classes, travel and lodging expenses while interviewing for residency and other Board related expenses.
+Dental Board, Residency, & Relocation Loans offered by private lenders are available to students who are in their final year of dental school.
+These loans can be used for Board Prep classes as well as travel and lodging expenses while interviewing for residency and other Board-related expenses.

 Interest Rates and Fees